ABOUT

 Madhusmita Bora

 Madhusmita Bora "Madhu" (she/her) is an award winning Assamese American dancer, teacher, writer, journalist, filmmaker and cultural producer.
 She co- founded Sattriya Dance Company in 2009 to raise awareness for the deeply layered 500-year-old spiritual movement and music tradition indigenous to the land of Kamarupa, now known as the Indian state of Assam.
 As an immigrant living in diaspora, Madhu's practice grounds her by actively connecting her to her roots and self.
-Her work has been supported by multiple grants from Leeway Foundation and The Pennsylvania Council on the Arts.
+Her work has been supported by multiple grants from Leeway Foundation and Pennsylvania Council on the Arts.
 She is also a recipient of the Teaching Artist Micro-Grant from the Bartol Foundation and was awarded a project grant from the Pew Center for Arts & Heritage.
 Madhu works as an adjunct professor at Lincoln University.
-She is also the Managing Editor for Suburban News at WHYY.
+She is also Managing Editor for Suburban News at WHYY.

 Veronica Chapman-Smith